Hejtmus/svelte-lightbox/README.md

 * **activeImage** - `number` - Number that points set visibility of image. **NOT IMPLEMENTED**
 * **imageId** - `number/string` - Number or number in string, says what to display. **NOT IMPLEMENTED**

+### Future

+I plan to improve this component in the future, but I don't have much time.
+So feel free to contribute some code if you will.

 ## License

 ### It's free